TosbackCgusBridge-Bot/CGUs-versions/Ebay/Privacy Policy.md

     *   Most mobile devices allow you to control or disable the use of location services in the device's settings' menu.

-    *   You may also be presented with an additional notice explaining any additional information we may collect form you that is not listed in this notice.
+    *   You may also be presented with an additional notice explaining any additional information we may collect from you that is not listed in this notice.

 *   Computer and connection information